 - Best of all, this bottle of Alba White Truffle oil costs less than a Yankee Candle.
 Ready to buy it for the cook in your life then click here. (affiliate)

-When I was creating this Truffled Lentil Veggie Stew I had my normal two criteria.
-It had to be full of nutrition and full of flavor.
-I was going to do a Panera copycat lentil soup with lemon.
-It was actually my dear high school friend who got me heading down the truffle oil path instead.
-Since I love citrus, I had not realized how often I use it until she shared with me that she is allergic to it.
+Since I love citrus, I had not realized how often I use it until my friend shared with me that she is allergic to it.
 It made me step aside and think of other ways to create bold flavor.
 That is when it hit me, that the beautiful bottle of truffle oil that I had sitting patiently in my cupboard was waiting to be used.
 It would be the perfect touch to this very nutritious meal.
 Based on my husbands reaction of “that was awesome”, I was right.
-The best part is you will have no guilt involved while enjoying this Truffled Lentil Veggie Stew because of the quinoa, kale, carrots, tomatoes and celery.
+The best part is you will have no guilt involved while enjoying this lentil stew because of the quinoa, kale, carrots, tomatoes and celery.
 It is a tasty way to load up on nutrition before the holiday feasting begins.

 One additional detail, I named this a stew instead of soup because as it sits, the lentils and quinoa absorb the broth and thickens to a stew like consistency.
 This recipe also makes a very hearty portion so I recommend freezing half to have when life gets crazy during the holiday hustle and bustle.
 After a long day of shopping in December you will be so glad you pulled this out of the freezer the night before.